Swimming & Diving Coaches

 The Darlington, England, native completed a stellar four-year collegiate swimming career at the University of Kentucky, where he lettered from 1982-86.
 While swimming for the Wildcats, he was also a member of the British National Team.

 Wilby’s arrival at Florida in 1998 marked a reunion with head coach Gregg Troy, after having previously coached under him for seven years at The Bolles School.

-Last season the Gators finished third at the 2012 SEC Championships and 10th at the NCAA Championships under the leadership of Wilby.
+In the 2011-12 campaign, the Gators finished third at the 2012 SEC Championships and 10th at the NCAA Championships under the leadership of Wilby.
 Elizabeth Beisel won her first individual national title when she took first in the 200 backstroke.
 Beisel also collected three SEC titles in the 200 back, 200 IM and 400 IM, she was named SEC Female Swimmer of the Year and won the Commissioner’s Trophy under the coaching of Wilby.